-The internal audit function of the Group is performed by the ComfortDelGro Group Internal Audit Division comprising six suitably qualified and experienced Internal Audit staff including the GIAO.
-Most of the ComfortDelGro Group Internal Audit staff have professional qualifications and are members of the Institute of Singapore Chartered Accountants, Information Systems Audit and Control Association or Institute of Internal Auditors.
-The GIAO reports functionally to the Chairman of the ARC.
+The internal audit function of the Group is performed by the ComfortDelGro Group Internal Audit Division comprising six suitably qualified and experienced Internal Audit staff including the GCIAO.
+The ComfortDelGro Group Internal Audit staff have professional qualifications and are members of the Institute of Singapore Chartered Accountants, Information Systems Audit and Control Association or Institute of Internal Auditors.
+The GCIAO reports functionally to the Chairman of the ARC.
+The ComfortDelGro Group ARC approves the hiring, removal, evaluation and compensation of the GCIAO.

-The ComfortDelGro Group Internal Audit Division adopts a risk-based approach in its continuous audit work with focus on material internal control systems including financial, operational, information technology and compliance controls.
-Based on the audit plan, it provides an independent and objective evaluation of the internal control systems and Corporate Governance processes of the Group.
-The annual and three-year rolling audit plans are developed by the GIAO in consultation with, but independent of, Management and are subject to the ARC's approval before the start of each financial year.
+The ComfortDelGro Group Internal Audit Division adopts a risk based approach in its continuous audit work with focus on material internal control systems including financial, operational, information technology and compliance controls.
+It provides an independent and objective evaluation of the internal control systems and Corporate Governance processes of the Group.
+The annual and three year rolling audit plans are developed by the GCIAO in consultation with, but independent of, Management and are subject to the ARC's approval before the start of each financial year.
 Quarterly internal audit summary reports are also prepared and submitted to the ARC on the status of audits carried out.
-Any material noncompliance or lapses in internal controls are reported to the ARC and the CEO for improvements to be made.
-The ARC has full access to the GIAO and the independence of the internal audit function is ensured as the ARC meets with the GIAO at least once a year in the absence of Management.
+Any material non-compliance or lapses in internal controls are reported to the ARC and the CEO for improvements to be made.
+The ARC has full access to the GCIAO and the independence of the internal audit function is ensured as the ARC meets with the GCIAO at least once a year in the absence of Management.
 The ComfortDelGro Group Internal Audit Division is given unfettered access to all the Group's documents, records, properties and personnel, including access to the ARC.

 The activities and organisational structure of the ComfortDelGro Group Internal Audit Division are monitored and reviewed by the ARC periodically to ensure that it has the necessary resources to adequately perform its functions and that there are no unjustified restrictions and limitations placed on the performance of its duties.
 The ComfortDelGro Group Internal Audit Division has adopted the International Standards for the Professional Practice of Internal Auditing laid down in the International Professional Practices Framework issued by the Institute of Internal Auditors (IIA Standards).
-The ComfortDelGro Group Internal Audit Division successfully completed its external Quality Assurance Review in 2014 by PricewaterhouseCoopers LLP and continues to meet or exceed the IIA Standards in all key aspects.
-The next Quality Assurance Review is scheduled for 2018.
+The ComfortDelGro Group Internal Audit Division successfully completed its external Quality Assurance Review in 2018 by PricewaterhouseCoopers LLP and continues to meet or exceed the IIA Standards in all key aspects.
+The next Quality Assurance Review is scheduled for 2023.